ghcn345/house-price-prediction-with-statistical-test/README.md

 ## Modeling

 ### Data Split and Normalization
+Data is split to training and testing data, and then standardized with respect to normal distribution.

 ### Linear Regression
 Fit the model to the training data.
 Use the model to predict on the training set and the test set.
 Evaluate the training and test predictions using RMSE.
 Determine if the model is overfit.

 ### Non-linear transformations
+Polynomial features are implemented to investigate the effect of the non-linear terms.

 ### Feature Selection Techniques
 KBest